-- (1) The Municipality may approve the amendment or cancellation of a subdivision plan, including conditions of approval, the general plan or diagram, in relation to land units shown on the general plan or diagram of which no transfer has been registered in terms of the Deeds Registries Act. - (2) The Municipality must cause notice of the application to be given in the media as contemplated in section 93. - (3) The Municipality must notify the Surveyor-General of an approval in terms of subsection (1), and the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the amendment or cancellation of the subdivision. - (4) An approval of a subdivision in respect of which an amendment or cancellation is approved in terms of subsection (1), remains valid for the remainder of the period contemplated in sections 61, 62 and 63 applicable to the initial approval of the subdivision, calculated from the date of approval of the amendment or cancellation in terms of subsection (1).
+- (1) The Municipality may approve the amendment, phasing or cancellation of a subdivision plan, including conditions of approval in relation to land units shown on the approved subdivision plan of which no transfer has been registered in terms of the Deeds Registries Act. - (2) The Municipality may give notice of the application in the media as contemplated in section 80(2) if it is of the opinion that anybody may be materially affected by the proposed amendment. - (3) An approval of a subdivision in respect of which an amendment or cancellation is approved in terms of subsection (1), remains valid for the remainder of the period contemplated in the original approval of the subdivision.

-66. Exemption of subdivisions and consolidations
+56. Exemption of subdivisions and consolidations

-- (1) The consolidation or subdivision of land in the following circumstances does not require the approval of the Municipality: - (a) if the land to be consolidated all have the same zoning and do not contain conditions of title restricting consolidation; - (b) if the subdivision arises from the implementation of a court ruling; - (c) if the subdivision arises from an expropriation;
+- (1) The consolidation and subdivision of land in the following circumstances does not require the approval of the Municipality: - (a) if the land to be consolidated all have the same zoning and do not contain conditions of title restricting consolidation; - (b) if the subdivision arises from the implementation of a court ruling; - (c) if the subdivision arises from an expropriation; - (d) a minor amendment of the common boundary between two or more land units if the resulting change in area of any of the land units is not more than 10 per cent; - (e) the registration of a servitude or lease agreement for the provision or installation of- - (i) water pipelines, electricity transmission lines, sewer pipelines, gas pipelines or oil and petroleum product pipelines by or on behalf of an organ of state or service provider; - (ii) telecommunication lines by or on behalf of a licensed telecommunications operator; - (iii) the imposition of height restrictions; - (f) the exclusive utilisation of land for agricultural purposes, if the utilisation- - (i) requires approval in terms of legislation regulating the subdivision of agricultural land; and - (ii) does not lead to urban expansion. - (g) the subdivision of a closed public place and closed public roadway, provided that will be consolidation with an abutting erf; and

-- (d) a minor amendment of the common boundary between two or more land units if the resulting change in area of any of the land units is not more than 10 per cent; - (e) the registration of a servitude or lease agreement for the provision or installation of- - infrastructure such as water pipelines, electricity transmission lines, sewer pipelines, gas pipelines or oil and petroleum product pipelines by or on behalf of an organ of state or service provider; - (ii) telecommunication lines by or on behalf of a licensed telecommunications operator; - (iii) the imposition of height restrictions; - (f) the exclusive utilisation of land for agricultural purposes, if the utilisation - requires approval in terms of legislation regulating the subdivision of agricultural land; and - (ii) does not lead to urban expansion. - (g) the subdivision of a closed public place and closed public roadway, provided that the land will be consolidated with an abutting erf; - (h) the granting of a right of habitation or usufruct. - (i) The subdivision of land for the purpose of the construction or alteration of roads or any other matter related thereto. - (j) The subdivision of land in order to bring about its conveyance to a local authority, semi-state institution or other statutory body. - (k) The subdivision of land in order to bring about its conveyance from a local authority, semistate institution or other statutory body.
-This does not, however, include land units which are alienated for development. - (l) The subdivision of land where the State may require a survey, whether or not the State is the land-owner. - (m) The subdivision of land in existing housing schemes in order to make private property ownership possible. - (2) The Municipality must, in each case, certify in writing that the subdivision has been exempted from the provisions of this Chapter and impose any condition it may deem necessary. - (3) The Municipality must indicate on the plan of subdivision that the subdivision has been exempted from the provisions of sections 59 to 65.
+- (h) The subdivision of land for the purpose of the construction or alteration of roads or any other matter related thereto. - (i) The subdivision of land in order to bring about its conveyance to a local authority, semi-state institution or other statutory body. - (j) The subdivision of land in order to bring about its conveyance from a local authority, semistate institution or other statutory body.
+This does not, however, include land units which are alienated for development. - (k) The subdivision of land where any Government Department may require a survey, whether or not Government is the land-owner. - (l) The subdivision of land in existing government housing schemes in order to make private property ownership possible. - (2) The Municipality must, in each case, certify in writing that the subdivision or consolidation has been exempted from the provisions of this Chapter and impose any condition it may deem necessary. - (3) The Municipality must indicate on the plan of subdivision that the subdivision has been exempted from the provisions of sections 50 to 56.

-67. Services arising from subdivision
+57. Services arising from subdivision